williamgilpin/cphy/README.md

 If you are enrolled in the course at UT, the syllabus and calendar is [here](https://docs.google.com/document/d/1URJmdpTVG8E2bLLu5xAHctICb6krbZ0fC0hO2i2xEXY/edit?usp=sharing)

+# Summary

+This course aims to provide a very broad survey of computational methods that are particularly relevant to modern physics research.
+We will aim to cover efficient algorithm design and performance analysis, traditional numerical recipes such as integration and matrix manipulation, and emerging methods in data analysis and machine learning.
+Our goal by the end of the class will be to feel comfortable approaching diverse, open-ended computational problems that arise during research, and to be ready to design and share new algorithms with the broader research community.

 # Requirements

 We will use Python 3 with the following packages